frediy/git-checkout-branch/README.md

 # Git Checkout Branch

-Git Checkout Branch (gcb) is a gem for quickly checking out gems based on partial names.
+Git Checkout Branch (gcb) is a gem for quickly checking out branches based on partial names.

 ## Installation